-We are frequently asked the difference between tanking and waterproofing.
+We are frequently asked about the difference between tanking and waterproofing.
 This is a common question for people who are looking to convert a basement or cellar into a dry space.
 Basement waterproofing typically refers to all types of waterproofing system (barrier, integral and drained waterproofing).
-Basement tanking describes the application of one type of coating or membrane (barrier protection).
+Basement tanking, or cellar tanking, describes the application of one type of coating or membrane (barrier protection).
 We provide products for all types of waterproofing, and often recommend that systems are combined for optimum protection against water.

 Basement Waterproofing is the general term for all methods of waterproofing used to keep basements or cellars dry.
 This includes the installation of a ‘Type C’ Cavity Drain System.
 This system manages water seeping into the property and moves it safely away to a pump or safe drainage.

 Basement Tanking is the application of a membrane or coating to the inside or the outside of the structure.
 This stops water entering the habitable space of the property thus making the basement watertight.
 Within the waterproofing industry this is defined as ‘Type A’ waterproofing.

 A Cavity Drain System comprises waterproof membranes, drainage and/or pumps working together to safely remove water entering the building.

 A Tanking Membrane or Coating provides a physical barrier to prevent water entering the building.

 We always recommend that a Cavity Drain System is included as part of the waterproofing approach for existing structures.
 This solution is much less risky than relying on a tanking membrane or coating.